-This particular agency allows you to rent a child seat at a rate of ￥540 for three days.
-After three days, you pay a third of the 3-day-rate for each additional day.
-In addition, you can leave the vehicle in Tokyo before your departure for as little as ￥5400.
+Toyota Rent-A-Car allows you to rent a child seat at a rate of ¥540 for three days.
+After three days, you pay a third of the 3-day rate for each additional day.
+In addition, you can leave the vehicle in Tokyo, or any other prefecture for that matter, for as little as ¥5400 extra.
 This also means that you could rent a car in Tokyo and leave it in Yamanashi.
 The same rules that apply to renting a car in any country also apply in Japan, so, non-smoking rentals are subject to availability and if you return the car without refuelling, there will be an extra charge on top of the regular price of a refill.

 Kofu-Showa Highway Interchange

 If you are ready to rent, just click on the link below.
-I have received no financial incentive from Toyota Rent A Car for this recommendation.
+I receive no financial compensation from Toyota Rent-A-Car for this recommendation.

 Copyright © David Ellis | All Rights Reserved